wwsun/netease-sea/README.md

-# seajs with patched
+# seajs with patch

-seajs with netease patched
+seajs with netease patch

 ## Usage